With the economic outlook uncertain to say the least, investors are now looking ahead to what the best stocks next year could be.

 With that in mind, we’ve put together a list of blue chip stocks with good growth potential, yet defensive enough to weather an economic downturn via a high dividend and diversified business model.
 Here’s what makes them appealing and worth considering for your portfolio:

 Walmart (WMT) Walmart is cheap and everywhere.
-The stock is trading at 11 times forward earnings which is much lower than others in the space like Costco at 17x earnings.
-Off of its $56 high in April, this 2% dividend yielding stock is an excellent choice for any portfolio.
+The stock is trading at 11 times forward earnings which is much lower than others in the space like Costco and Target.
+Off of its highs, this 2% dividend yielding stock is an excellent choice for any portfolio.

-AT&T (T) iPhone sales are up 61% with more than 8.4 million units sold and AT&T holds the contracts for all of those.
+AT&T (T) iPhone sales continue to rise ahead of new models and AT&T normally holds the contracts for over 50% of new activations.
 Unless you believe that Verizon is going to win over Apple for a piece of the iPhone pie in the near future, the Apple piece of AT&T’s business is a great fundamental story for the company going forward.
-While it is approaching its 52 week high, the growth story is still sound as more users switch to smart phones and what is even more important is the dividend.
-At 6.3%, if the stock doesn’t move up at all or even slightly backwards, most investors would be happy with a 6.3% annual gain in the current market.

 Proctor & Gamble (PG) Proctor & Gamble is the poster child of defensive stocks.
 Health and beauty sales aren’t largely affected by economic cycles so for those who are looking to protect their assets while collecting a healthy 3% dividend, PG is the perfect stock for their portfolio.